About the author Or: Who does this guy think they are, anyway?

 That side of my family also count a fair few Jehovah’s Witnesses amongst their ranks.
 My mum, thank goodness, got out when she came of age; she and papa raised me fiercely secular.
 (More on that note later.)

 Ah, yes, gender — that perpetual bugbear.
-The long and short of it is that i don’t particularly consider myself either male or female,ϛ and have a tendency to change my mind on how i want to present several times a week.
-(Genderfluid, in modern parlance.)
+The long and short of it is that i don’t particularly consider myself either male or femaleϛ — i rather like to think that i combine the best aspects of both.

 I once heard someone draw a difference between two types of androgyny.
 The stereotypical image of those of us who don’t consider ourselves male or female is that of the “negative” androgyne — a scrawny, trim-haired youngster who tries their darnedest not to look too strongly like either a man or a woman — but i would much rather present myself as the “positive” androgyne: a buxom, bearded she-bear who looks like one of each had a transporter accident.

 As far as *hushed whispers* “The Surgery” is concerned, there have been significant advances in recent years that let someone have both sets of down-there bits.
-I probably wouldn’t want to take them in their current state, but who knows, maybe twenty or so years down the line…
+It’s a far cry from true hermaphroditismζ, and i probably wouldn’t want to take them in their current state, but who knows, maybe twenty or so years down the line…

 I am a Pagan, holding faith in the Gods of old.
 My worship is primarily focussed on the the Hellenic pantheon, historically praised all the way from Britain to Bactria.
 As mentioned, i was raised an atheist, but as i grew older, i had a sneaking suspicion that there had to be something up there (or down there, as the case may be).
 I found the answers provided by the major monotheistic faiths to be utterly unsatisfying, but when i looked into polytheism, something in my head just clicked — it all made sense.

 There’s no reason for me to bore you to death with my political beliefs.
-Suffice it to say that i think humans are, generally, nice, and that stubborn misanthropy and hatred should be stamped out wherever they rear their ugly head.
+Suffice it to say that i think humans are, generally, nice, that people should be free to do whatever they ruddy well like so long as it isn’t hurting anyone, and that stubborn misanthropy and hatred should be stamped out wherever they rear their ugly head.

 I’m young enough that i’ve never known of a time without the internet.
 My dad was a big-shot network engineer; my mum used IRC chats and BBSes to escape her restrictive household — it was almost a given that they would give me near-unfettered internet access from far too young an age.
 It’s long lost now, but on that early edition of Internet Explorer, they’d set up for me a list of curated bookmarks; endless rabbit holes of twisty little passages and personal sites tailored to just my interests.
 That was where my love story with the world wide web began.

 Many years later, in 2017, i started toying around on the free web host Neocities to get some respite from all the venom and vitriol of social media.
 The site lay dormant for years, until, suddenly, in the spring of 2020, everyone suddenly had a surprising amount of time stuck at home with bugger-all else to do: some people baked sourdough; i tended to my website.
-I coughed up the money for proper hosting with the fine people at Krystal in 2021, and i’ve been with them ever since.
+There have been redesigns, relocations, and renamings over the years, but i’ve kept The Satyrs’ Forest alive with activity ever since.
+Let’s hope it keeps up, aye?

-- Favourite album: The 1975’s I like it when you sleep, for you are so beautiful yet so unaware of it, more for sentimental value than anything — it was the album that got me into music.
+- The 1975’s preposterously-titled sophomore album I like it when you sleep, for you are so beautiful yet so unaware of it was the album that got me into music, but for my money, their best work is 2022’s Being Funny in a Foreign Language: the distillation of everything that makes them great.

 - Favourite songs: In no particular order…